JiangyanYu/nf-core_nano-fanconi/README.md

 ```
    nextflow run ./nf-core_nano-fanconi/ \ # The path to the nano-fanconi package
       -profile nanofanconi,docker \ # Corresponding to the setting in /nf-core_nano-fanconi/profile.config.
 Beaware that no space between nanofanconi,docker
-      --outfir ./output # Specify the directory for output results.
+      --outdir ./output # Specify the directory for output results.
 ```

 **Notes**